Cochem: Aerial view of the Reichsburg Cochem on the Moselle river ©DZT (Florian Trykowski)

 ParadiesTour Burgruine Albeck – in the shade of redwoods

-Aerial view of Sulz am Neckar Aerial view of Sulz am Neckar ©Adobe Stock (magann)
+Aerial view of Sulz am Neckar surrounded by forests and scrubland Aerial view of Sulz am Neckar ©Adobe Stock (magann)

 What turns a hike into a 'Paradise Tour'?
 For this route of about twelve kilometres in the Neckar Valley, it's the combination of ancient forests and views of the Swabian Alps, the historic Römerkeller with connected museum and a grove of 45-year-old redwoods.
 And to conclude this route: the ruins of Albeck Castle, once captured by robber knights.